 More than 70% of the road accidents everywhere throughout the world are brought on by high speeding drivers in a rush or on showoff.
 Regardless of whether you are in the race to get someplace in time or simply speeding to awe somebody, you ought to always remember that SPEED KILLS, try to keep the average speed of 80km/hr and just overtaking when you have a perfect view of the coming vehicles passing by.
 Take as much time as is needed and spare an existence today.

 Don’t drive when tired

 When organizing a to travel a long trip, it’s advisable to have enough rest and also pack some water and snacks to keep you awake on the drive.
 Getting in the driver’s seat when feeling tired is a huge mistake as you can doze off and you get to realize it when you already knocked another vehicle on the road or when you have lost control of the car.
 It’s advisable that in case you feel sleepy, you can just stop over somewhere and take a short break, stretch your muscles, take an energy drink or eat something and then hit the road again and continue with the trip after refreshment.

 Look out for bad weather

-When going to remote destinations like village or wildlife parks, never forget that the weather can change un-expectedly.
-Heavy rain and fog are bad conditions to drive in thus you ought to consider reducing the speed to around 30km/hr or even getting somewhere to park and wait for the rain to stop to avoid accident and even getting the vehicle stuck in muddy road.
+When going to remote destinations like villages or wildlife parks, never forget that the weather can change unexpectedly.
+Heavy rain and fog are bad conditions to drive in thus you ought to consider reducing the speed to around 30km/hr or even getting somewhere to park and wait for the rain to stop to avoid the accident and even getting the vehicle stuck in the muddy road.